pjaehrling/docker-kubernetes-playground/README.md

   - Pods shouldn't be run without a `ReplicaSet` or `Deployment` (described later)
 - `Master node` aka `API Server`
   - The node to interact with the cluster (starting, stopping, monitoring the nodes/pods)
+- `Config Map`
+  - Used to configure Pods
 - `Service`
   - Defines a set of pods and how to access them (discovering & exposing of pods)
   - Acts as the entry point to a set of pods